ThisisRDSharma/Siddu-/README.md

 These thresholds, grounded in industry standards and historical practices, ensure that only models demonstrating strong and stable performance are used for risk-based decision-making, while also providing clear guidance for ongoing monitoring and necessary interventions.

+As per the bank's historical performance monitoring, the following thresholds are used to categorize models based on their ROC, KS, and PSI values:

+**ROC (AUC) Thresholds**

+- **Green (ROC > 0.6):** A ROC value above 0.6 indicates that the model significantly outperforms random chance (ROC = 0.5), providing robust discrimination between good and bad risks.
+Historically, banks have adopted this threshold as the "green" benchmark, ensuring reliable and informed decision-making.

+- **Amber (ROC 0.5–0.6):** ROC values in this range suggest that the model shows some discriminatory power but remains marginal.
+This "caution" zone has been used historically to flag models that might require further monitoring or incremental improvement before being fully trusted in critical decision-making.

+- **Red (ROC < 0.5):** A ROC below 0.5 suggests that the model performs worse than random guessing.
+Historically, such performance has been unacceptable in risk management, as it fails to reliably distinguish between risk classes.

+**KS (Kolmogorov–Smirnov) Thresholds**

+- **Green (KS < 0.25):** A KS value below 0.25 indicates that the separation between the distributions of good and bad risks is stable and consistent with the model’s original calibration.
+Banks have historically relied on this threshold to ensure model stability.

+- **Amber (KS 0.25–0.4):** KS values in this range suggest moderate divergence between the distributions.
+This intermediate zone has been historically treated as a warning area, prompting closer review and monitoring without immediate intervention.

+- **Red (KS > 0.4):** When the KS exceeds 0.4, it typically signals significant distributional shifts that undermine the model’s ability to distinguish risk effectively.
+Historically, this threshold has been used as a trigger for in-depth review, recalibration, or redevelopment.

+**PSI (Population Stability Index) Thresholds**

+- **Green (PSI < 0.1):** A PSI value under 0.1 indicates that the distribution of input variables remains consistent over time, aligning with historical expectations for model stability in risk environments.

+- **Amber (PSI 0.1–0.2):** Values in this range point to moderate shifts in the population distribution.
+This zone has been historically used as an early warning, prompting monitoring and evaluation before significant performance degradation occurs.

+- **Red (PSI > 0.2):** A PSI greater than 0.2 suggests significant data drift that historically has led to noticeable performance deterioration.
+In such cases, the model typically requires immediate investigation and potentially recalibration or redevelopment to restore its reliability.

+These thresholds, grounded in industry standards and historical practices, ensure that only models demonstrating strong and stable performance are used for risk-based decision-making, while also providing clear guidance for ongoing monitoring and necessary interventions.